This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 When one does not move the head with high acceleration, the VHIT test becomes less sensitive.
 Weber et al (2008) reported that as accelerations increased from 750 to 6000 deg/sec**2, ipsilesional gains decreased greatly, increasing sensivitiy.
 This is very logical, as if one doesn't do the test fast enough, it shouldn't work.
 Of course, to do the test with the highest sensitivity, one must turn the head with the highest acceleration, which could lead to safety issues.
 Here we are thinking about the neck.

 The Interacoustic and GN-otometrics VHIT devices differ substantially.
 The GN-otometric VHIT device (ICS) is a goggle that measures the right eye alone.
 If you have a false right eye, or a droopy right eye, it doesn't work.
 The Interacoustic device is more adjustable, as the camera can be positioned on either eye.
 Both devices are somewhat fragile as they both carry a mirror attached to the head, which can be broken.
-Practically however, this does not seem to matter much.
+Practically however, this does not seem to matter much and we (so far) have not had any breakage.

 The Synapsis device is very different in that there is nothing attached to the head -- it is perhaps best to test small children as otherwise the performance degradation would be unacceptable.
 We have not had any direct experience with the Micromedical or Synapsis implementations of the VHIT.